Rumudiez/imageview/README.md

 Licence
 =======
-Feel free to use this anywhere or however you like, but your product must always be free!
+Feel free to use this anywhere or however you like, but never charge for this!